jimmyjacobson/sejl/README.md

 # simple-express-json-logger

 simple-express-json-logger is a simple express middleware that will output a very simple log in JSON format.
-It has no options, nor does it have any customization yet.

 requestTimeLength is in milliseconds.